 Enquire about our fresh or dried Devon kelp.

 Algapelago is a regenerative ocean farming company, located in Bideford Bay, North Devon led by ocean adventurer and conservationist Olly Hicks.
-We are licensed to produce high-quality kelps and shellfish for food markets.
+We are licensed to produce high-quality kelps for food and cosmetics markets.

-Our 2025 sugar kelp crop was harvested by hand in May 2025, and is available in 200g samples and 2.5kg quantities for restaurant and food service businesses.
+Our 2025 sugar kelp crop was harvested by hand in May 2025 and is available in 200g dried samples and 2.5kg quantities for restaurant, food service, and cosmetics businesses, sold in dried and powdered forms.

 What is sugar kelp?